NEW MEXICO ECONOMIC

 This funding opportunity is designed for organizations with a demonstrated history of impactful work in supporting creative entrepreneurs and advancing creative industry development across New Mexico.
 This includes organizations that support creative industry companies and workers.
 Whether building networks, offering technical assistance, providing creative business incubation, or strengthening regional creative ecosystems, this grant supports continued leadership in growing New Mexico’s creative economy.
 Open to local governments, Nations, Tribes, Pueblos, nonprofits, and for-profit organizations.
 Anticipated awards up to $62,500, subject to change.

-Application Period: September 29-October 24, 2025
+• Application Period: Sept.
+29-Oct.
+24, 2025 (6pm MT)

 Business Development & Expansion Grant

-Cycle 1 Application Period: December 1-26, 2025
+• Cycle 1 Application Period: Dec.
+1-26, 2025 (closes at 6 pm MT)

-Cycle 2 Application Period: February 2-27, 2026
+• Cycle 2 Application Period: Feb.
+2-27, 2026 (closes at 6 pm MT)

 Background Information and Timeline Projections